SusiAT/IEEE_AUbiquitousModelofEmotionalTrackinginVirtualClasses7896/README.md

 Resources and extra documentation for the manuscript "A Ubiquitous Model of Emotional Tracking in Virtual Classes: From Simple Emotions to Learning Action Tendency" published in IEEE Latin America Transactions.
 The project hierarchy and folders description is as follows

-**Emotion Recognition Master**: Base software is used to record the human face and mixed emotions and get the probabilities of these emotions. (https://github.com/omar-aymen/Emotion-recognition#p1).
+**We work with**: Base software used to record the human face and mixed emotions and get the probabilities of these emotions. (https://github.com/omar-aymen/Emotion-recognition#p1).
 ![image](https://user-images.githubusercontent.com/132758488/236630757-f8844bc0-c6c1-4483-aaba-7024a82818fb.png)

-**Emotion Recognition Master\detector\src**: Code that allows the execution of the facial emotion identification software.
+**\detector\src**: Code that allows the execution of the facial emotion identification software.
 The quality of the video must be verified, and it must have the name of the Profesor for all videos (students or profesor).

 **Real_Time_Video**: is a principal code.